-- Meet with parents and EWO of families identified - Analyse attendance over time (including morning club) to identify PP pupils and evaluate improvements

-Breakfast provided for all pupils to ensure all have access to a nutritious breakfast and to encourage pupils to arrive in good time for the start of lessons

-Sutton Trust

-Persistent absence is an immediate issue facing schools across the country.

-According to the most recent data, almost one in four pupils missed more than 10 per cent of sessions in the autumn term of 2021, and 1.4 per cent of pupils missed at least 50 per cent of sessions.

-We know these pupils are disproportionately more like to come from socio-economically disadvantaged backgrounds.
-So tackling persistent absence is an important part of improving education outcomes for this group.

-EEF Improving Attendance for Disadvantaged Pupils

-Family Link Worker to overcome and manage social and emotional barriers to learning

-- Curriculum to be fully accessed and disruption/distraction in lessons to be limited because of use of self-help strategies and increased self-esteem of learners - Guidance and support provided to parents/carers through targeted courses and meetings with Family Link Workers to develop further positive parenting

-Passion for Learning to work with identified pupils

-A large number of pupils have barriers to learning that impact on their self-esteem ad self-belief.
+Attendance slips sent home with all children each half term Analyse attendance over time (including morning club) to identify PP pupils and evaluate improvements Breakfast provided for all pupils to ensure all have access to a nutritious breakfast and to encourage pupils to arrive in good time for the start of lessons absence is an important part of improving education outcomes for this group.
+EEF Improving Attendance for Disadvantaged Pupils Family Link Worker to overcome and manage social and emotional barriers to learning Curriculum to be fully accessed and disruption/distraction in lessons to be limited because of use of self-help strategies and increased self-esteem of learners Guidance and support provided to parents/carers through targeted courses and meetings with Family Link Workers to develop further positive parenting Passion for Learning to work with identified pupils A large number of pupils have barriers to learning that impact on their self-esteem ad self-belief.
 Emotional well-being is key to supporting pupils' learning.
 Working with learning mentors on a regular basis has reduced the time spent out of class and prepared the pupils for better learning.
 This time has also proven invaluable for information sharing during CIN, TAF and CP meetings.
 There are a large number of families open to outside agencies and accessing support.
 Time is spent supporting and guiding families.
 Parents play a crucial role in supporting their children's learning, and levels of parental engagement are consistently associated with better academic outcomes.
 Evidence from our Teaching and Learning Toolkit suggests that effective parental engagement can lead to learning gains of +3 months over the course of a year.

-EEF Working with Parents to Support Children's Learning

-Financial support to ensure inclusion: pupils are supported financially in all educational trips and visits and subsidised residential visits

-Studies of adventure learning consistently show positive benefits on academic learning and wider outcomes such as self-confidence.
-On average pupils who participate in adventure learning appear to make approximately an additional four months' progress.

-Outdoor Adventure Learning

-The overall impact of sports participation on academic achievement tends to be positive but low (about two additional months' progress).
+EEF Working with Parents to Support 2, 3, 5, 6, 7 Financial support to ensure inclusion: pupils are supported financially in all educational trips and visits Studies of adventure learning consistently show positive benefits on academic learning and wider outcomes such as self-confidence.
+On average 7 and subsidised residential visits pupils who participate in adventure learning appear to make approximately an additional four months' progress.
+Outdoor Adventure Learning The overall impact of sports participation on academic achievement tends to be positive but low (about two additional months' progress).
 However, there is recent evidence from the UK that sports participation can have a larger effect on, for example, mathematics learning when combined with a structured numeracy programme (with one study showing an impact of up to ten months' additional progress).
 Sports Participation

-Total budgeted cost: £ 173, 795.00
+Total budgeted cost: £ 174824